 Another year with most of the recording area hotspots being closed or difficult to access including Aust Warth, Northwick Warth salt marsh and the area south of Severn Beach including Chittening Warth.
-It was the first year since 2016 to not have addition to the patch list.
-A mediocre 173 species were reported but did included some excellent birds and once again Avocets, Little Ringed Plovers and Lapwings bred successfully.
+It was the first year since 2016 not to have an addition to the patch list.
+A mediocre 173 species were reported but did include some excellent birds and once again Avocets, Little Ringed Plovers and Lapwings bred successfully.

 Disappointments included the lack of any Eider, Black Tern, Purple Sandpiper, Wood Warbler, Pied Flycatcher, Firecrest, Black Redstart or Barn Owl.

 Click on the Calendar pictures below for detailed daily sightings and pictures for each month....